+Figure 6-xx—Secure HRCP Aggregated Multi-protocol Data Frame Payload field format

 The SECID field is defined in 6.2.7.2.

 The SFC field is defined in 6.2.7.3.

+The HRCP MAC Subheader field is defined in 6.3.4a.1.
+The Payload Length field in the HRCP MAC Subheader includes the sum of the lengths of the Data ID field, Data Header field, and Data Payload field, not including the Integrity Code, FCS and padding octets.

 The Data ID field and the Data Header field are defined in 6.3.5.1.

+The Data Payload field is a variable-length field that contains the information that is to be transferred to a DEV.
+The Data ID field, Data Header field, and Data Payload field are encrypted by the symmetric key security operations as defined in 9a.

 The Integrity Code field is defined in 6.2.7.5.

 The FCS field is defined in 6.2.7.6.

+The Padding is defined in 7.8.3.

 CID r01-78